CrocSpider/anthropic-cmd/README.md

-# Anthropic CMD
+# Anthropic CLI Assistant

 ## Description

-a simple command line interface for claude3.5 AI
+a simple command line interface for claude3.5 AI, This tool supports both streaming and non-streaming modes for real-time and batch responses.

+## Features

+- **Streaming Mode:** Get real-time responses from the AI model as text arrives.
+- **Batch Mode:** Obtain complete responses after processing is finished.
+- **Token Usage Reporting:** Track the number of input and output tokens used.

 ## Installation

+To set up the Anthropic CLI Assistant, follow these instructions:

 ### Prerequisites

-List any prerequisites or dependencies required to run the project.
-For example:

-- Python 3.x
+- Python 3.8
-- Any required libraries (e.g., `anthropic`, `python-dotenv`)
+- required libraries (e.g., `anthropic`, `python-dotenv`)

 ### Steps